Conjectures related to aliquot sequences starting on integer powers $n^i$

 The prime number 19 appears in the factorization of the terms of index 1, 2 of all sequences that begin with the integers $5^{18k}$.

-The case of index 1 follows from Theorem (1) and Conjecture (54).
+The case of index 1 follows from Corollary (1) and Conjecture (54).

 The prime number 31 appears in the factorization of the terms of index 1 of all sequences that begin with the integers $5^{3k}$.